 This is where things get tricky.
 Now we’re talking about hotels operated by companies other than Disney—like Four Seasons or Marriott.
 Some of these hotels get access to some of the perks that Disney hotel guests get.
 Let’s talk quickly about these hotels, and particularly which perks they do and do not get.

 (Note: You should always check with the hotel to see what perks will apply during your stay.
-These can and do change.)
+These can and do change, and even official websites can be inaccurate or at least misleading.)

-Walt Disney World Swan & Dolphin (and Swan Reserve).
-The Swan & Dolphin are operated by Marriott.
-Guests at the Swan & Dolphin have access to Early Theme Park Entry and early purchases of Lightning Lanes.
+Walt Disney World Swan & Dolphin, and Swan Reserve.
+The Swan, Dolphin, and Swan Reserve are operated by Marriott.
+Guests at the Swan, Dolphin, and Swan Reserve have access to Early Theme Park Entry and early purchases of Lightning Lanes.

 Four Seasons Resort Orlando, Waldorf Astoria Orlando, Signia by Hilton Orlando Bonnet Creek, and Disney Springs Hotels.
 The Disney Springs hotels are a set of seven hotels located just outside Disney Springs.
 Along with the other three hotels, these hotels have access to Early Theme Park Entry BUT NOT to the early purchases of Lightning Lanes.

 For many guests, Early Theme Park Entry is the most important perk for their Disney World stay.
-These guests effectively can choose either a Disney hotel or one of these other select hotels.
+These guests can choose either a Disney hotel or one of these other select hotels for that perk.
+It’s worth noting, however, that your non-Disney hotel’s transportation options might not be ideal for accessing Early Entry.

 While you won’t find a room at every price among these options, we strongly believe everyone should put a good amount of consideration into staying at a Disney hotel or one of these select hotels.